rajakrishna/github-pr-bot-ai/README.md

 2. Click "Install App" in the sidebar
 3. Choose the repositories where you want to install the bot
 4. The bot will now provide AI-powered code reviews on all new pull requests in those repositories

+## Using the Bot

+### AI Code Reviews

+The bot automatically analyzes new pull requests and provides detailed code reviews as comments, focusing on errors and performance issues.

+### Creating PRs from Suggestions

+When the AI review suggests code changes, you can have the bot automatically implement them:

+1. After receiving an AI review comment
+2. Comment on the PR with `/apply-suggestions` or `/create-pr-from-suggestions`
+3. The bot will:
+   - Send the entire review and all relevant files to Google AI
+   - AI analyzes the review holistically and generates updated file contents
+   - Create a new branch based on your PR branch
+   - Apply all suggested changes across multiple files
+   - Create a new PR targeting your original PR branch
+   - Comment with a link to the new PR

+This AI-powered approach provides a comprehensive implementation of suggestions with contextual understanding across your entire codebase.

 ## Development